scottslowe/weblog/content/post/2017-05-25-container-deployment-demos.md

 url: /2017/05/25/container-deployment-demos/
 ---

 At Interop ITX 2017 in Las Vegas, I had the privilege to lead a half-day workshop on options for deploying containers to cloud providers.
 As part of that workshop, I gave four live demos of using different deployment options.
-Those demos---along with the slides I used for my presentation along the way---are now available to anyone who might like to try them on their own.
+Those demos---along with the slides I used for my presentation along the way---are now available to anyone who might like to try them on their own.<!--more-->

 The slides and all the resources for the demos are available in [this GitHub repository][link-6].
 The four demos are: